XEDGit/memdetect/README.md

    - `-ix` `--include-xmalloc`: Adding this flag will include in the output the calls to xmalloc

-   - `-np` `--no-report`: Doesn't display the leaks report at the program exit
+   - `-nr` `--no-report`: Doesn't display the leaks report at the program exit

    - `-fi` `--filter arg`: Filter out results from the wrapper output if substring `arg` is found inside the output line